-"All the momentum and enthusiasm came from Tom," said Mr Booth Ben too had been a member of the team last year and there was talk about him getting semi-sponsorship this year and was looking for a new team.
+"All the momentum and enthusiasm came from Tom," said Mr Booth Ben too had been a member of the team last year and there was talk about him getting semi-sponsorship this year and was looking for a

 The youngest of four children, Ben was the son of Sally and Mick Ineson and was ranked number one in the junior section of British Cycling’s Downhill Mountainbike Championship.

 Last summer he competed in Canada and Slovenia as well as in the UCI World Cup at Fort William, Scotland.

 "This is a big loss to the sport and to everyone who knew them both," said Mr Booth.

 He said they were still considering how to progress with the team next year but he believed the two friends would want them to carry on.

 North Yorkshire police are appealing for witnesses.
 They said the pair had been in a red Peugeot 306 car which came off the road crashed into a wall and hedge.